 - If you’re still having trouble, clear your browser’s cache and cookies.
 Alternatively, try another server in case the one you’re using has been blacklisted.
 All of the above-recommended VPNs offer 24/7 support should you require further assistance.

-If you have any doubts as to whether blackouts affect your area, use the NBA Blackout Explorer which lets you enter your ZIP code for further information.
+If you have any doubts as to whether blackouts affect your area, use the NBA Blackout Explorer (note: this tool has recently been removed) which lets you enter your ZIP code for further information.

 What is a live blackout and why is it used?

 Before each NBA season, various local and national broadcasting companies obtain the rights to televise NBA games live.
 The problem is that when these rights are exclusive, even the NBA can’t broadcast these games live online in that particular geographic market (instead, the games are only available on-demand three hours after they have aired).
 This means that it’s likely that your local teams’ matches will be blacked out.

 Let’s say you’re in Los Angeles and your local Fox or NBC TV station has the exclusive live broadcasting rights to the Clippers and Lakers games.
 As there’s a local broadcaster in place, these games will be blacked out in LA and as such, unavailable on the NBA League Pass.
 Likewise, if a game is broadcast nationally on, for example, ESPN or ABC, there will be a national blackout of the game.